Using Artificial Intelligence

 Content Creation – Text and Visuals

-AI tools have the capability of creating content in the form of videos, images, music, and text.
+Generative AI tools can create videos, images, music, and text from prompts, speeding up the content creation process.
 Social media professionals can enter prompts into AI tools to create these pieces and instant feedback can be provided on both ends, cutting down on the time it takes to create content.
-However, AI cannot differentiate between what’s factually correct and what’s not.
-This is why it’s important to maintain a human element in all work created with AI.

 Chatbots